sharingapples/r-form/README.md

 **Solution**

 r-form provides the state management for any kind of complexity in a form be it rather a normal form or the form containing group or array of form component.
 The whole state/ value of the form created is stored as an object within the form component and it is there where the form value are stored and can be retrived with ease.

-Exampl, say if we have form with component such a name , address, email .
+Example, say if we have form with component such a name , address, email .
 Name can be easily accessed as form.state.name and Address can be accessed as form.state.address.

 ## **Installation**